South Glamorgan · Private rented sector

-Tenancy agreements, notices, and compliance documents for Cardiff landlords.
-All documents updated for the Renters' Rights Act 2025, effective 1 May 2026.
+Tenancy agreements, notices, and compliance documents for Cardiff's 30,000+ private landlords across South Glamorgan.
+Every template is updated for the Renters' Rights Act 2025, in force from 1 May 2026, with Cardiff Council as the local housing authority.

 Private rented households